tyabnet/MMDatUtil/docs/options/overwrite.md

 No parameter.

 Allow changing an existing `-outmap` file.
-If the outmap exists, you must either use `-overwrite` or '-copysrc' to copy all of the data from the `-srcmap` file.
+If the outmap exists, you must either use `-overwrite` or `-copysrc` to copy all of the data from the `-srcmap` file.

 `-copysrc` implies `-overwrite`.